yaoliUoA/characterness/README.md

 characterness
 =============

-This software package contains the scene text detection algorithm described in the the paper: "Characterness: An Indicator of Text in the Wild", IEEE Transactions on Image Processing, 2014. [project page](http://cs.adelaide.edu.au/~yaoli/?page_id=111/)
+This software package contains the scene text detection algorithm described in the the paper: "Characterness: An Indicator of Text in the Wild", IEEE Transactions on Image Processing, 2014.
+[Project page](http://cs.adelaide.edu.au/~yaoli/?page_id=111/)

 This software is provided for research purposes.
 Please cite our paper if you use the package.
 The code is tested on Matlab 2013a, Ubuntu 13.10.

 Installation
 -------------

-Before you use this software, please download the vlfeat toolbox from http://www.vlfeat.org/ and add it to the current Matlab search path.
+Before you use this software, please download the [vlfeat toolbox](http://www.vlfeat.org/) and add it to the current Matlab search path.

 Getting started
 ---------------